Have you ever felt vulnerable in a parking lot?

 With social media, the psychology is more nuanced because people aren’t actively searching for solutions to a problem…

-If you’re targeting people that are in sales, their interests will likely be around sales, so they probably like pages that are related to sales.
-(Grant Cardone, Think and Grow Rich, etc.)
+If you're targeting people that are in sales, their interests will obviously be around sales topics, so they probably like sales gurus or classic books related to sales and mindset. (i.e., The Greatest Salesman in the World, How to Win Friends and Influence People, etc.)

 Now that you've been able to target that audience, the messaging on your ad should be related to the common problems those groups of people usually face when dealing in that particular profession.